Zheng206/choroid_plexus_segmentation/README.md

 ```
 Note: Need to replace "/scratch" here and inside recon_all.sh to your cluster tmp directory.
 Be causious about how to submit a job on cluster, it might be different from PennSIVE cluster

+(If you met any error regarding to "ERROR: crypt() returned null with 4-line file", feel free to let me know!!)

 ## Type I Issue Fixing

 After the Freesufer Pipeline is done for all subjects, we run the Type I Issue Fixing Step.